derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 <img width="1639" height="922" alt="I changed the dns settings of my  Win 10 client so I can join the domain" src="https://github.com/user-attachments/assets/7c924210-d155-449d-95e2-f05ed11115df" />
 <img width="1649" height="952" alt="Windows 10 configs" src="https://github.com/user-attachments/assets/92bd1376-4ce8-4bff-8bfe-54236cc55889" />

-3. Joining the Windows 10 Client to dervis.lab
+C-Joining the Windows 10 Client to dervis.lab

 I opened the Access Work or School settings on the Windows 10 machine and selected the option to join a domain.
 I entered dervis.lab and provided the domain Administrator credentials.
 The client contacted the Domain Controller, authenticated successfully, and added the computer account to Active Directory.